Tennis Clubs in Kalamazoo & Southwest Michigan

 Junior Tennis Development in Kalamazoo & Southwest Michigan

 Junior tennis development in Kalamazoo is exceptional relative to the city's size -- a direct consequence of the USTA Boys' Nationals' 80+ year presence at Stowe Stadium.
 The tournament creates a culture in which local juniors grow up watching the country's best players compete in their own backyard.
-The WMTA coordinates USTA JTT leagues throughout the region, and the WMTA Junior District Championships are held each June at Stowe Stadium and the Western Michigan Tennis Courts -- the premier closed event for district junior players.
+The WMTA coordinates USTA JTT leagues throughout the region, and the WMTA Junior District Championships are held each June at Stowe Stadium -- the premier closed event for district junior players.

 Junior Programs & Training Facilities